Skip to main content

 Given the example above, and considering that you have a translation check with the above regular expression configured for both the source and the translation text, an error (or a warning) will be raised for the translation entered.

-8. Description: Match everything except an unwanted pattern
+8. Match everything except an unwanted pattern

 When you want to identify instances where any character except a list of excluded characters is enclosed in brackets, you can use the following regular expression.